equinix/terraform-provider-equinix/docs/resources/equinix_metal_virtual_circuit.md

 ## Example Usage

-Pick an existing Project and Connection, create a VLAN and use `equinix_metal_virtual_circuit` to associate it with a Primary Port of the Connection.
+Pick an existing Project and dedicated Connection, create a VLAN and use `equinix_metal_virtual_circuit` to associate it with a Primary Port of the Connection.

 ```hcl